 Content: Cash Flow Statement

-Shifts of cash associated with all these fields and the movement of cash are self-reliant on activity in the other field.
-The cash flow statement involves three scopes of activities.
+Shifts of cash associated with all these fields and cash movement are self-reliant on activity in the other field.
+It involves three spheres of activities.
+They are as follows:

-- Examples of cash inflows in operating activities
+Examples of cash inflows in operating activities

 - Revenue from selling goods and delivering services.